R3D4CTED/piracy-basics/torrenting.md

 .torrent file:-

->A file navigation window will appear, navigate to your .torrent file, select it and click "Ok".
+>Select the second "file" option.
+A file navigation window will appear, navigate to your .torrent file, select it and click "Ok".

 Step 3: Regardless of which route you chose in the previous step, you should see [this](https://files.catbox.moe/vgakcw.JPG).
 The only relevant bit here is selecting your download location using the red highlighted button.
 Once that's done, you can choose "OK" to start torrent download.